cydneypo034/fiaworld-project/readme.md

 # FIA Corporation

 FiaWorld is a gospel media production company in Atlanta, Georgia.
 They have been serving the Atlanta community in music as well as, video broadcasting and production since 1993.
 They have several subdairies that represents the service offerings from FIA Corporation which include music production, video and radio broadcasting and book writing and publishing.
 The corporation wanted an application that would be an update for their current website and showcased their extensive history of work over the years.

 ---

-**Languages, Libraries and Frameworks Used**
+**Languages, Libraries, 3rd Party API's and Frameworks Used**

 * Django
 * Python